 It is my belief that time is the most valuable commodity that we have, so why is it that we are so willing to trade it away for other things like money?
 In his book Rich Dad, Poor Dad, Robert Kiyosaki examines this question in great detail.
 Kiyosaki contends that our bosses pay us for our time in order to make money for themselves.
 However, most employees do not realize how valuable their time is.
 The value money more than time.
 Therefore, they give it away without much thought in order to make money for themselves.

 For those of us who are employees, the more we work, the more money we make.
 So, the more time we commit to our jobs, the more we are compensated for that time.
 Yet, we should ask ourselves why we are working so hard in the first place.
 What are we working towards?
 Usually, we are working in order to support ourselves and our families needs.
-To take it one step further, many of us are working toward a comfortable retirement so that we will not have to work at a later date.
+To take it one step further, many of us are working toward a comfortable retirement so that we have the income protection to stop working when we are ready.
 Thus, we are working harder now in order to have more time on our hands later.

 However, often times, we get distracted and focus too much on the future.
 We forget to live in the now.
 We focus more on the sheer desire to make money, rather than on what that money can do for us.
 If we were stop and look around, we may realize that we already have the things that we are working so hard to get.